List of Fist of the North Star characters: Bat

-Lin
+Rin

-Lin (リン, Rin) is a young orphaned girl who befriends Kenshiro while working as jailer in the village where Kenshiro and Bat also met.
-After Kenshiro helps her recover her voice (having been traumatized in the past, witnessing bandits slaughter her family) and rescues her from the clutches of Zeed's gang, Lin decides to follow "Ken" and eventually finds him, joining him in his journey.
-Lin flowers into womanhood, and forms the Hokuto Army to rebel against the Heavenly Emperor's Army.
+Rin (リン, Rin) is a young orphaned girl who befriends Kenshiro while working as jailer in the village where Kenshiro and Bat also met.
+After Kenshiro helps her recover her voice (having been traumatized in the past, witnessing bandits slaughter her family) and rescues her from the clutches of Zeed's gang, Rin decides to follow "Ken" and eventually finds him, joining him in his journey.
+Rin flowers into womanhood, and forms the Hokuto Army to rebel against the Heavenly Emperor's Army.
 She later learns that she is actually the twin sister of Lui, the current Empress, and was secretly given up for adoption by Falco after he was given orders to kill one of them.

-Lin was voiced by Tomiko Suzuki (as a child) and Miina Tominaga (as an adult) in the original TV series and 1986 movie, by Maaya Sakamoto in the Shin Kyūseishu Densetsu series, by Miwa Kouzuki in the fighting game version by Sega, and by Ryōko Maekawa in Fitness Boxing: Fist of the North Star.
+Rin was voiced by Tomiko Suzuki (as a child) and Miina Tominaga (as an adult) in the original TV series and 1986 movie, by Maaya Sakamoto in the Shin Kyūseishu Densetsu series, by Miwa Kouzuki in the fighting game version by Sega, and by Ryōko Maekawa in Fitness Boxing: Fist of the North Star.
 In English dubbed versions, she was voiced by Holly Sidel in the 1986 movie and by Sandy Fox in the TV series.
-Lin (as Lynn) was played by Nalona Herron in the 1995 live action film.
+Rin (as Lynn) was played by Nalona Herron in the 1995 live action film.